Do Go On - 345 - Dame Julie Andrews

 So that's just a little tidbit there that I did not know.

-Because what you'd think, it could, well you know, depending on the person
+Because what you'd think, it could, well, you know, depending on the person,

-Could have been easy to be like, once that relationship ended
+could have been easy to be like, once that relationship ended,

-Wasn't actually his kid, it would have been easy to be like
+wasn't actually his kid, it would have been easy to be like,

-Nah, look, there's no reason for me to have that relationship with you anymore
+there's no reason for me to have that relationship with you anymore

-Oh no, isn't that hard
+isn't that hard yeah but obviously he

-because he saw her as his daughter.
+he just loved her because he saw her as his daughter

-I mean, two types of people.
+I mean two types of people

-And I guess is it different again
+oh absolutely yeah and I guess it's is it different again

-But yeah, they had a lovely relationship
+but yeah they um they had a lovely relationship

-all through their lives,
+all through their lives, which is very nice.

 So cool.